Issues of tokenised shares and bonds already in Slovakia? DLT Regulation

 Change to the Securities Act

 In order to implement the changes of MiFID II into the Slovak legal order, an amendment to the Securities Act[9] was submitted to the National Assembly of the Slovak Republic on 23 February 2023, which provides, among other things, that financial instruments are also considered to be financial instruments that are issued through distributed transaction database technology.
 The proposed effective date of the amendment is 1.7.2023.
-Thus, to this extent, the Slovak Republic has taken advantage of the possibility of an extension of the deadline to align its legislation with the DLT Regulation effective as of 23.3.2023.
+Thus, to this extent, the Slovak Republic has taken the opportunity of an extension of the deadline to align its legislation with the DLT Regulation effective as of 23.3.2023.

-[1] Regulation (EU) 2022/858 of the European Parliament and of the Council of 30.
-2022 on a pilot regime for market infrastructures based on distributed transaction database technology and amending Regulation (EU) No. 600/2014 and (EU) No. 909/2014 and Directive 2014/65/EU
+[1] Regulation (EU) 2022/858 of the European Parliament and of the Council of 30 May 2022 on a pilot regime for market infrastructures based on distributed transaction database technology and amending Regulations (EU) No 600/2014 and (EU) No 909/2014 and Directive 2014/65/EU

 [2] Regulation of the European Parliament and of the Council on cryptoassets markets and amending Directive (EU) 2019/1937